OPFOR-HAUNTER/OPFOR-HAUNTER.github.io/_posts/2022-02-04-HTB-SP-T0-Fawn.md

 ---
 <img src='/assets/img/ctf/htb/sp/tier0/fawn/fawn.PNG'/>

+## Introduction

+Fawn is the second in the Tier 0 Starting Point machines.
+This is another educational system, so I will cover the commands in-depth than I will in future machines, but will build off knowledge from the previous machine, Meow.

 ### tl;dr
 <details>
   <summary>Spoiler!</summary>

-  1. `FTP` to target
+  1. `FTP` to target.<br/>
-  2. username "anonymous"
+  2. username "anonymous". <br/>
-  3. `GET` flag to localhost.
+  3. `GET` flag to localhost.<br/>
-  4. ????
+  4. ????<br/>
   5. <img src='/assets/img/ctf/htb/sp/tier0/fawn/fawn.gif'/>
 </details>

-## Introduction

-Fawn is the second in the Tier 0 Starting Point machines.
-This is another educational system, so I will cover the commands in-depth than I will in future machines, but will build off knowledge from the previous machine, Meow.

 ## Establishing a Connection